Search

 Four Corners Film Workshop

-As we celebrate Four Corners' 50th anniversary, this project looks at its early history of radical, social filmmaking practice in the 1970s and 80s.
-We are working in collaboration with Dr Hollie Price, Lecturer in Film and Television Studies at the University of Keele through the Arts and Humanities Research Council.
+As we celebrated Four Corners' 50th anniversary in 2025, this project looked at its early history of radical, social filmmaking practice in the 1970s and 80s.
+We are also working in collaboration with Dr Hollie Price, Lecturer in Film and Television Studies at the University of Keele through the Arts and Humanities Research Council.

-The project is working with participants to record oral histories, undertake archival research, learn Premiere Pro editing and create short films to be shown in an exhibition in 2025.
+The project worked with participants to record oral histories, undertake archival research, learn Premiere Pro editing and created short films which were shown in an exhibition in 2025.

 Workers Newsreel Project